Formal groups and quantum cohomology: Maurer-Cartan theory

 \section{Maurer-Cartan theory}

 After some introductory remarks about solutions of the Maurer-Cartan equations in general $A_\infty$-rings, we turn to a specific situation, namely the induced $A_\infty$-structure on Hochschild cochains.
 Maurer-Cartan solutions in Hochschild cochains carry a formal group structure, which can be considered as a purely algebraic counterpart of our main construction.
 This algebraic viewpoint will not really be used later on: we include it here for expository purposes, and also because it would provide the background for linking the results in this paper to the Fukaya category.
+To make things more intuitive from a classical homological algebra viewpoint, we will take the $A_\infty$-structures to be $\bZ$-graded in this section, even though as mentioned before, the quantum $A_\infty$-structure is only $\bZ/2$-graded.